jsingh811/pyAudioProcessing/README.md

 │   ├── speech_sample6.wav
 ```
 If you want to classify audio samples without any known labels, structure the data similarly as
-Similarly, for any test data (with known labels) you want to pass through the classifier, structure it as

 ```bash
 .